openlibhums/memory-alpha/content/support/guides/workflow-author.md

 ## Copyediting
 Editors and authors are encouraged to undertake as many rounds of copyediting as is necessary to ensure that the text is ready to go into typesetting.

-It is important that all stylistic changes are made at this stage.
-As many errors as possible should be corrected at this point, and by the end of copyediting, there should be a final manuscript which requires no further changes.

-The typesetters will then use this final manuscript to create the finished article, which will be sent back for checking in the form of typeset proofs.

-Typeset proofs are not an opportunity to make changes to the content or style of a manuscript: the file that goes into production is final.
-It is expected that only a handful (less than 10) of very minor changes should be requested at the proofing stage, if any.

 When an editor requests an author revision following a copyedit, this can be accessed in the same way as revisions following peer review: